turingschool/curriculum-site/module3/lessons/deployment_guide.md

 <details><summary><h3>Guide to Render</h3></summary>

 <section class="note">
-<p>These instructions were compiled from <a href="https://render.com/docs/deploy-rails" target="_blank">Render.com</a>'s existing documentation and resources.
+<p>Follow the docs here on <a href="https://render.com/docs/deploy-rails" target="_blank">Render.com</a>'s existing documentation and resources.
 You are free to ignore this page and follow directions on Render's website to deploy your application, if you wish.
-The instructions and links below have been tested as of March 2023.</p>
+You can skip to the 3rd step - "Update your app for Render".</p>

 <p>Turing is not associated or affiliated with Render.com in any way; this page was created as a reference for students to deploy their applications for the first time.
 </p>